Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Derivation of the axisymmetric Navier--Stokes equations with swirl in

 which is the familiar kinetic energy $\int |{\bf u}|^2 r^{n-2} dr dz$ in $n$ dimensions.
 The damping term from the viscous term can be shown to be equivalent to $-\nu \int (|\nabla {\bf u}|^2) r^{n-2} dr dz$.

-We can perform a similar energy estimate for the generalized Boussinesq system.
+We can perform a similar energy estimate for the rescaled Navier--Stokes model.
 As we can see from our above energy estimate, the term $-(n-3)\psi_{1,z}\omega_1$ from the $\omega_1$ equation plays an important role in canceling the contribution from the advection terms.
-Since we drop the term $-(n-3)\psi_{1,z}\omega_1$ in the $\omega_1$ equation in the generalized Boussinesq system, we need to change the weight in our energy estimate to cancel the contribution from the advection terms.
+Since the term $-(n-3)\psi_{1,z}\omega_1$ is absent from the $\omega_1$ equation in the rescaled Navier--Stokes model, we need to change the weight in our energy estimate to cancel the contribution from the advection terms.
 We proceed as follows:

 Similarly, we obtain by integration by parts that

 where we have used $m=(n+3)/2$ to cancel the first term on the right hand side in the second to the last step.
 Since we assume $n < 7$, we obtain the following generalized energy estimate by forming a linear combination of the two energy terms to cancel the right hand sides